 Experience the tantalizing symphony of flavors in my Green Enchilada Sauce!
 By combining the richness of roasted Poblano and Anaheim chiles with the freshness of raw Jalapenos and tangy tomatillos, onions, and spices, my Fresh Green Enchilada Sauce achieves a perfect balance.

-I use green enchilada sauce a lot.
-I use it to make my Low-Fat Crab Enchiladas.
-I use it in my Green Chile Chicken Enchilada Stack and I use it for my Hatch Chile Green Chicken Enchiladas.
+I use green enchilada sauce frequently in my cooking - for Low-Fat Crab Enchiladas, Green Chile Chicken Enchilada Stack, and Hatch Chile Green Chicken Enchiladas.

 Jump to: